Skip to content

 post_pr_comment

 All variables plus task results (if using advanced templates).
+Works for both PR and issue events.

 See Also